MonashBI/arcana-legacy/README.rst

 used to derive the derived data sets encapsulated within "Study" classes.

-The Arcana package itself only provides the abstract *Study* and *CombinedStudy* base classes, which are designed to be sub-classed by more specific classes representing the analysis that can be performed on different types of data (e.g. PetStudy, MriStudy).
+The Arcana package itself only provides the abstract *Study* and *MultiStudy* base classes, which are designed to be sub-classed by more specific classes representing the analysis that can be performed on different types of data (e.g. FmriStudy, PetStudy).
 These specific classes can then be sub-classed further into classes that are specific to the a particular study, and integrate the complete workflow from preprocessing to statistic analysis.